guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Going Deeper with Convolutions](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf) - GoogLeNet: Appearance of "Inception" layers/modules, the idea is of parallelizing conv layers into many mini-conv of different size with "same" padding, concatenated on depth.
 - [Highway Networks](https://arxiv.org/pdf/1505.00387v2.pdf) - Highway networks: residual connections.
 - [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167v3.pdf) - Batch normalization (BN): to normalize a layer's output by also summing over the entire batch, and then performing a linear rescaling and shifting of a certain trainable amount.
+- [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf) - The U-Net is an encoder-decoder CNN that also has skip-connections, good for image segmentation at a per-pixel level.
 - [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385v1.pdf) - Very deep residual layers with batch normalization layers - a.k.a. "how to overfit any vision dataset with too many layers and make any vision model work properly at recognition given enough data".
 - [Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning](https://arxiv.org/pdf/1602.07261v2.pdf) - For improving GoogLeNet with residual connections.
 - [WaveNet: a Generative Model for Raw Audio](https://arxiv.org/pdf/1609.03499v2.pdf) - Epic raw voice/music generation with new architectures based on dilated causal convolutions to capture more audio length.
 - [Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling](https://arxiv.org/pdf/1610.07584v2.pdf) - 3D-GANs for 3D model generation and fun 3D furniture arithmetics from embeddings (think like word2vec word arithmetics with 3D furniture representations).
 - [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://research.fb.com/publications/ImageNet1kIn1h/) - Incredibly fast distributed training of a CNN.
-- [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf) - Best Paper Award at CVPR 2017, yielding improvements on state-of-the-art performances on CIFAR-10, CIFAR-100 and SVHN datasets.
+- [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993.pdf) - Best Paper Award at CVPR 2017, yielding improvements on state-of-the-art performances on CIFAR-10, CIFAR-100 and SVHN datasets, this new neural network architecture is named DenseNet.
+- [The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation](https://arxiv.org/pdf/1611.09326.pdf) - Merges the ideas of the U-Net and the DenseNet, this new neural network is especially good for huge datasets in image segmentation.

 <a name="youtube" />